 What is an additional living expenses insurance claim?

-An additional living expenses (ALE) claim is exactly what it sounds like.
-It will cover some or all extra of living expenses incurred as a result of a covered event.
-Generally, ALEs are measured as the difference between the insured’s normal living expenses and the extra living expenses incurred due to the insured loss.
-For example, if your home becomes uninhabitable for whatever reason, and as a result you must stay in a hotel room for a week, your insurer may be required to reimburse you for some or all of those expenses.
+Additional living expenses (ALE) are living expenses incurred as a result of a covered event that go above and beyond what the insured would have spent absent the loss.
+Generally, ALE are measured as the difference between the insured’s normal living expenses and the extra living expenses incurred due to the insured loss.
+For example, if your home becomes uninhabitable as a result of the loss, and you must stay in a hotel room for a week, your insurer may be required to reimburse you for some or all of those additional expenses.
 A typical policy will require your insurer to cover no more than an amount equal to 20% of the insurance value of your home.
-Thus, if your home is insured for a maximum of $100,000, your ALEs will total a maximum of $20,000.
+Thus, if your home is insured for a maximum of $100,000, your ALE coverage will total a maximum of $20,000.
 Additionally, most policies will limit coverage for a certain amount of time.
-For instance, a typical policy provides that your ALEs will only be covered for a maximum of 1 month.
+For instance, a typical policy provides that your ALE will be covered for a maximum of 1 month.

 However, because your insurance will only cover “additional” living expenses, your insurer will subtract the expenses you normally would have spent anyway.
-For instance, if you are claiming $1,000 in restaurant expenses as ALEs because of a damaged kitchen, but in the same time span you normally would have spent $500 on food, then your insurer will cover you for the additional $500 above and beyond your normal expenses.
-If your home is in fact uninhabitable, ALE insurance may cover your expenses for a comparable home.
+For instance, if you are claiming $1,000 in restaurant expenses as ALE because of a damaged kitchen, but in the same time span you normally would have spent $500 on food, then your insurer will cover you for the additional $500 above and beyond your normal expenses.
+If your home is, in fact, entirely uninhabitable, ALE insurance may cover your expenses for a comparable home.

 You must be able to demonstrate your “normal” living expenses as well as your “additional” living expenses.
 Your normal living expenses can be determined by averaging out your expenses in certain categories.
 For example, you may be able to determine from bank statements or credit card statements that you’ve spent an average of $1000.00 a month in food over the last 6 months or a year.
 As to your “additional” expenses, receipts or statements will generally suffice.
 Remember, when it comes to proving losses, the insured carries the burden of proof.

 Proper documentation will always make it more difficult for your insurer to deny your claim.
-Saving receipts and keeping logs of your expenses may be the easiest way to prove your ALEs.
-Many insurers will provide you with a spreadsheet or log to make it easier for you to document your ALEs.
-Once you have documented all of your ALEs, it is best practice to file a claim with your insurer as soon as possible.
-Depending on your policy your insurer may even be required to cover your ALEs up front, rather than reimbursing you down the line.
+Saving receipts and keeping logs of your expenses may be the easiest way to prove your ALE.
+Many insurers will provide you with a spreadsheet or log to make it easier for you to document your ALE.

-Are there any kinds of limitations on additional living expenses recovery?
+Are there any kinds of limitations on additional living expenses recoveries?

-ALEs are designed to make the insured whole, and not to put the insured in a better place than they were before the loss.
-Thus, a typical ALEs provision will provide coverage for only those ALEs that are “reasonably necessary” in view of your normal living expenses.
+ALE are designed to make the insured whole, and not to put the insured in a better place than they were before the loss.
+Thus, a typical ALE provision will provide coverage for only those ALE that are “reasonably necessary” in view of your normal living expenses.
 Thus, a person that spends an average of $20 a meal cannot “reasonably” expect their insurer to cover a 5 star lobster dinner for the next two weeks.
-Furthermore, ALEs must actually be incurred.
-If you stay with a relative and do not incur any extra lodging costs, your insurance policy probably will not cover you for the costs you would have incurred had you actually gone to a hotel for a week.
+Furthermore, ALE must actually be incurred.
+If you stay with a relative and do not incur any extra lodging costs, then you did not sustant an ALE loss.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].